-Four of the top 10 most valuable brands in the world are based in the US, according to a study by London-based Brand Finance.
+In 2011, four of the top 10 most valuable brands in the world were based in the US, according to a study by London-based Brand Finance.
 The value of American banking brands grew by 28% in 2010, or $45 billion.
 The top 10 US bank brands are now cumulatively worth $157 billion.

 Bank of America’s brand was valued at $30.6 billion, followed by Wells Fargo’s at $28.9 billion and Chase at $19.2 billion.
 At the bottom of the list in the 10th spot, US Bank’s brand is worth only $5.4 billion.

 Launched in 1996, Brand Finance calculates the value of each banks’ brand using a “royalty relief method,” estimating the notional price a company would have to pay for the brand name.
 (You can read more about the Brand Finance methodology in its report.)

 In 2011, BofA became the most valuable banking brand in the world, replaced the UK’s HSBC who held the top spot last year.
 BofA and Wells Fargo top the global list at #1 and #2 respectively, followed by HSBC which slipped to third and Santander in Spain at #4.
 The BrandFinance Banking 500 contains 90 American banks and 20 UK banks.
 There were only 85 US banks on the list last year.

 Please keep in mind as you review the list that Brand Finance (which has no connection or affiliation with The Financial Brand) is trying only to quantify the value of the brand, not the value of the entire organization — e.g., “How much is ‘Bank of America’ worth as a brand if it were cleaved from tangible assets and the operational side of the business?”